 The project will not only deepen the collaboration of Swiss and Croatian scientists, but will also contribute to the general understanding of severe weather events, and their response to the further warming and moistening of the atmosphere.
 This will be the first time that climate changes of severe weather events will be addressed in such high-resolution simulations over pan-European scales.

-The main objective: Better understanding of severe weather events, evaluation of their representation in weather and climate models and investigation of their response to climate change.
+The main objective: A better understanding of severe weather events, evaluation of their representation in weather and climate models and investigation of their response to climate change.

-The project is founded by the Swiss National Science Foundation and the Croatian Science Foundation.
+The project is funded by the Swiss National Science Foundation and Croatian Science Foundation.

 Project implementation period: 1.3.2019-1.3.2022